Insulin: Past, Present & Future

 So, what exactly is your story, insulin?
 And what’s next for you?

 It started with a dog.
 And then a cow.

-If you’re reading this – you likely either have Type 1 diabetes or care about someone who does.
-In which case, you may also have some familiarity with Frederick Banting: the person that made it possible for T1Ds to live a full and healthy life.
+If you’re reading this— you likely either have type 1 diabetes or care about someone who does.
+In which case, you may also have some familiarity with Frederick Banting: the person that made it possible for people with type 1 diabetes (T1Ds) to live a full and healthy life.
 He, along with assistant Charles Best, discovered insulin in 1921.
 They were able to extract insulin from a dog’s pancreas and successfully administer an injection of the life-saving substance to another dog dying from diabetes.

 For decades, animal-based insulin was the standard of care, but a number of patients experienced allergic reactions to the insulin from cows.
 In 1978, a genetically engineered form of insulin, biosynthetic human insulin, was produced using E. coli bacteria.
 This lead to the first commercially available “human” insulin, named Humulin, first distributed by the pharmaceutical company Eli Lilly in 1982.